 What happened

-Want to understand how spinal alignment affects the nerve system and what corrective care actually changes structurally?
+Want to understand how spinal alignment relates to the nerve system, and what corrective care is actually changing structurally?